NamesMT/hono-adapter-aws-lambda/README.md

 ## Features & Roadmap
 - [x] add router support for trigger events.
+  - > I.e, support for S3, SQS, etc. triggers, which would also support a simpler cross-function call interface.
-  - > Support is added with a few notices
+  - ~~Support is added with a few notices~~
-    - Must use `getTriggerPath()` when defining a trigger route
+    - ~~Must use `getTriggerPath()` when defining a trigger route~~
-    - Must use `fixTriggerRoute()` to support basePath / grouping
+    - ~~Must use `fixTriggerRoute()` to support basePath / grouping~~
-  - I.e, support for S3, SQS, etc. triggers, which would also support a simpler cross-function call interface.
+  - A refactor of the trigger routing support have been released, it now supports multiple handler ids on an eventSource, uses a factory pattern, and decoupled the trigger context (middlewares, env bindings) from our main Hono app, see #10 for more information.

 ## Usage
 ### Install package: